coolbot100s/Modded_MC_Programing/README.md

 ### WARNING
 This project is very much a work in progress, almost everything is incomplete and subject to change, consider the repository as you see it now a proof of concept for what I hope will become a source of guidance and information for this niche subject, as well as a peak in my journey to learn these systems, I really hope this could some-day become a hub for finding solutions to common Minecraft problems for any computing mod out there, but even if that never happens it will stand as a repository for scripts I'm sure to be using time and time again.
 I have a list of 25 mods and counting, however for now I'll only be covering the ones I have demonstrations available for.
-Contributions and feedback are more then welcome.
+Contributions and feedback are more than welcome.

 # Modded_MC_Programming
 An informational repository storing builds, instructions, and scripts for the many "in-game programming" mods of Minecraft, such as Computer Craft, Open Computers, Super Factory Manager, and many more.